wpenistone/Ford-Dialogue-Editor/README.md

 ## File Formats

-*   **`.dveditor` (Project File):** A JSON file storing the complete state of the editor graph, including node data, positions, custom properties, connections, bookmarks, and visual groups.
+*   **`.dveditor` (Project File):** A JSON file storing the complete state of the editor graph, including node data, positions, custom properties, connections, and bookmarks.
 Designed for saving and resuming work within the editor.
 Structure defined by `PROJECT_KEY_MAP`.
 *   **JSON (Import/Export):** A JSON file formatted according to a specific dialogue system requirements.
 The structure is defined by `GAME_KEY_MAP` in `config.py`.
 You **must** configure `GAME_KEY_MAP` correctly for import/export to work with your target system.

 ## Contributing